kasraavand/python-unicode-files-encoder/README.md

-##An APP writen in PyQt for decode the unicode text! that can be use for sevral purpose like refine the subtitles.
+##An APP writen in PyQt for decode the unicode strings! that can be use for sevral purpose like refine the subtitles.

 ###this applications is contain the following futures (for now):

--Ability to drag and drop the files!
+    1. Ability to drag and drop the files!
--Browsing!
+    2. Browsing!
--process multiple files in one time!
+    3. process multiple files in one time!